SupremeHimself/Volunteer-Management-System/README.md

 - All date inputs use **MM-DD-YYYY** format
 - Examples: 12-02-2025, 01-15-2026

-## Hours Calculation
+## Attendance & Hours
+- Users enter total hours worked directly when recording attendance
+- No check-in/check-out process - simplified to hours entry
+- Timesheets are automatically created when attendance is recorded
-- Attendance hours are automatically **rounded up** to the nearest whole hour
+- Timesheet dates automatically match the event date
-- Example: 2.3 hours → 3 hours, 4.7 hours → 5 hours
 - Admins can manually adjust hours in timesheet editing

 ## Notes